-- Assignments: There will be 4 assignments in total for this course.
-Each assignment will tackle a specific area discussed in class such as classification, regression, feature selection, clustering e.t.c Detailed instructions on the content of each assignment will be distributed during the term. - Project: Projects will be completed in groups.
-Every group will have 2 students.
+Assignments: There will be 4 assignments in total for this course.
+Assignments will be completed in groups.
+Every group will have 2-3 students.
+Each assignment will tackle a specific area discussed in class such as classification, regression, feature selection, clustering e.t.c Detailed instructions on the content of each assignment will be distributed during the term.

+Project: Projects will be completed in groups.
+Every group will have 2-3 students.
 Each group will select a topic related to Machine Learning.
 You should conduct an in-depth study covering the problem to be solved and its origins, developments, and current status.
 This will involve extensive research; your findings should be documented in a report with the basic references cited.
 Students will propose a data-analysis problem and dataset.
 The students will solve the problem using a Machine Learning approach of their choosing.
-Students will have to submit a 1 page proposal to the instructor for approval.
+Students will have to submit a 1-2 page proposal to the instructor for approval.
 If the instructor does not approve the proposal, students will complete a project that will be assigned to them.

-The deliverable will be a report in the format of the International Conference on Machine Learning please use this LATEX style file.
-The report (pdf only) is due 2nd week of August and must be submitted via the CourseLink Dropbox tool.
+The deliverable will be a report in a suitable format (maybe similar to a Conference Paper).
+Use LATEX (if possible) to compile your report.
+The report (pdf only) is due on week 13 of the term.
+It must be submitted via the CourseLink Dropbox tool.